-Nails are not plants but covering rusty iron nails with distilled white or cider vinegar will produce a chemical reaction that produces a black dye.
-Simply fill a non-reactive plastic tub with the nails and vinegar.
+Nails are not plants but covering rusty iron nails with distilled white vinegar will produce a chemical reaction that produces a black dye.
+Simply fill a non-reactive plastic tub with the rusty nails and vinegar.
 When ready to dye, remove the nails using a strainer.
-Other rusty iron hardware-such as hinges, fence parts-can also produce the same reaction.
+Other rusty iron hardware such as hinges or fence parts will produce the same reaction.

-When using the dye bath, once the fabric has reached the color desired, the black dye must be set into the fabric using alum to make it permanent.Continue to 6 of 7 below.
+When using the dye bath, once the fabric has reached the color desired, the black dye must be set into the fabric using alum as a mordant to make it permanent.Continue to 6 of 7 below.

 06 of 07

 The sawtooth oak,Quercus acutissima, is originally native to eastern Asia but is now present in North America.
 It is often called Sawthorn oak or Japanese silkworm oak.
 The tree has lance-shaped, glossy, mid-green leaves with bristle-tipped teeth.
 The acorns have cups covered with long, slender, hairy scales.
 It is the acorn cups that will produce a black dye when boiled in water.Continue to 7 of 7 below.

 07 of 07

 To get a strong black dye, you'll have to find a walnut tree not just a bag of walnuts at the grocery store.
 Walnuts grow in an outer hull or husk while on the tree.
 It is the husk/hull that will produce a black dye when boiled in water.